Venyx Injury Law Logo Colorado personal injury firm lower fee

 Drivers aren't always reckless.
 Sometimes they look directly at you and still don't see you.
 Understanding why helps build your case.

-Research shows that human brains are wired to detect threats of a certain size.
-A motorcycle's narrow profile simply doesn't trigger the same visual alarm as an oncoming car.
+Human brains are wired to detect threats of a certain size.
+A motorcycle's narrow profile doesn't trigger the same visual alarm as an oncoming car.
 A driver can look directly at an approaching rider and their brain processes the intersection as clear.
-NHTSA calls this the "Look But Fail to See" phenomenon, and it accounts for a significant portion of left-turn motorcycle fatalities.
+NHTSA calls this the "Look But Fail to See" phenomenon, and it accounts for a significant share of left-turn motorcycle fatalities.

-Because motorcycles are smaller, drivers consistently misjudge how fast they're approaching and how far away they are.
-A rider doing 40 mph looks like they're going slower and are farther away than they actually are.
-The driver thinks they have a safe gap to turn.
+Because motorcycles are smaller, drivers consistently misjudge how fast you're approaching and how far away you are.
+A rider doing 40 mph looks slower and more distant than they are.
+The driver thinks they have a safe gap.
 They don't.
-Insurance companies will try to flip this into a speeding argument — which is exactly backwards from the physics of what happened.
+Insurance companies will try to flip this into a speeding argument, which is exactly backwards from the physics of what happened.

 Obstructed Sight Lines

 A driver checking their phone for two seconds at 30 mph travels the length of a basketball court without looking at the road.
 At a busy Denver intersection, that's more than enough time to miss an approaching motorcycle and initiate a left turn that ends someone's life.
-Distracted driving claims are increasingly provable — phones can be subpoenaed, and telematics data from the at-fault vehicle is often obtainable.
+Phones can be subpoenaed, and telematics data from the at-fault vehicle is often obtainable.

-Who Is Liable in a Colorado Left-Turn Motorcycle Crash?
+Who Is Liable in a Colorado Left-Turn Crash?

-If poor signal timing, inadequate signage, or a known sight-line obstruction contributed to the crash at a specific intersection, a government entity may share liability.
-Claims against government entities in Colorado carry strict notice requirements — sometimes as short as 180 days — and different damages caps.
+If poor signal timing, inadequate signage, or a known sight-line obstruction contributed to the crash, a government entity may share liability.
+Claims against government entities in Colorado carry strict notice requirements, sometimes as short as 180 days, and different damages caps.
 This angle requires early investigation.

-If the driver was impaired and had been over-served at a licensed establishment, that establishment may be liable under C.R.S. § 44-3-801.
+If the driver was impaired and had been over-served at a licensed establishment, that establishment may be liable under Colorado's Dram Shop Act, C.R.S. § 44-3-801.
 Dram shop claims are time-sensitive and require preserving evidence quickly.

-One of the most important things a left-turn crash attorney does early in a case is identify every potential source of liability and every available insurance policy.
-A policy limits demand against one driver may leave you significantly undercompensated if other parties and other policies exist.
+One of the most important things a left-turn crash attorney does early is identify every potential source of liability and every available insurance policy.
+A policy-limits demand against one driver may leave you significantly undercompensated if other parties and other policies exist.

-Here's what I know from racing: speed is something you can measure.
+Speed is something you can measure.
 Crash reconstruction uses crush depth, skid marks, yaw marks, final resting positions, and witness statements to work backward to pre-impact speeds.
 When that data is preserved and analyzed correctly, it either confirms the speed argument or demolishes it.
 Insurance adjusters are not engineers.
-Their speeding claims are often assertions with no technical support — and we challenge them with actual reconstruction evidence.
+Their speeding claims are often assertions with no technical support, and we challenge them with actual reconstruction evidence.

 The other angle: even if you were traveling at the speed limit, the driver's failure to see you doesn't become your fault.
 The duty to yield belongs to the turning driver.
 That duty exists regardless of how fast an oncoming vehicle is moving within the legal limit.

-What a Left-Turn Motorcycle Crash Case Is Worth in Colorado
+What a Left-Turn Crash Case Is Worth in Colorado

 Left-turn crashes are high-impact collisions.
-Even at 30 mph, the forces involved can cause injuries that require surgery, months of recovery, and permanent limitations.
-The value of your case depends on several factors:
+Even at 30 mph, the forces involved can require surgery and permanent limitations.
+Six factors drive case value.

 Past bills and future treatment costs, including surgery, physical therapy, specialist visits, and any long-term care needs from permanent injuries.